CodeMinion/another_stability_ai/README.md

 # Another Stability AI

-The another_stability_ai package is a Flutter package for the Stability AI APIs https://platform.stability.ai/docs/api-reference.
+The another_stability_ai package is a Flutter package for the Stability AI APIs.
 It exposes the APIs via the StabilityAiClient.

 ## Features